What is Shmirah?

 - Activate profiles of new members (both shomrim and Congregational Coordinators) and delete those of former members

 - Support congregations joining Austin Shmirah.
-The Area Coordinator can invite non-member congregations to become a part of the Austin Shmirah network, or suggest ways for established member congregations to become more active.
+The Area Coordinator can invite non-member congregations to become a part of the Austin Shmirah network, or suggest ways for member congregations to become more active.
 Currently all Austin-area congregations participate in Austin Shmirah

 - Prepare and distribute annual reports.
-The Area Coordinator writes a yearly report informing Austin Shmirah members of the total number of shomrim in the group (broken down by congregation of affiliation); number of shifts posted/filled by each congregation and its members during the year; congregations that joined during the year; and more.
+The Area Coordinator writes a yearly report informing Austin Shmirah members of the total number of members (broken down by congregation of affiliation); number of shifts posted/filled by each congregation and its members during the year; congregations that joined during the year; and more.
 Informing shomrim of what they’ve collectively accomplished throughout the year gives them a sense of pride, reminds them that many others in our community do similar mitzvot behind the scenes, and inspires them to continue serving

 - Sometimes our banquet is a dairy/veggie pot-luck and sometimes it’s a catered event